GerHobbelt/owemdjee/README.md

   - **removed**; reason: written in Go; port to C/C++ is easy but just too much effort for too little gain; when we're looking for *fast* non-cryptographic hashes like this, we don't it to include 128-bit / 64-bit multiplications as those are generally slower than shift, add, xor.
 While this will surely be a nice hash, it doesn't fit our purposes.

-- ~~**snappy** [📁](./snappy) [🌐](https://github.com/GerHobbelt/snappy) -- an up-to-date fork of google/snappy, a fast compression/decompression library.
-It does not aim for maximum compression, or compatibility with any other compression library; instead, it aims for very high speeds and reasonable compression.~~

-  - **removed**; reason: see `lzo2` above.
-LZ4 either overtakes this one or is on par (anno 2022 AD) and I don't see a lot happening here, so the coolness factor is slowly fading.
-See also [How do I decide between LZ4 and Snappy compression?](https://stackoverflow.com/questions/67537111/how-do-i-decide-between-lz4-and-snappy-compression)